 The CEDAR Feedback Model

-The CEDAR model is a structured approach to feedback conversations designed to achieve effective and motivating communication of constructive or corrective messages.
+The CEDAR feedback model is a structured approach to feedback conversations.
+It is designed to achieve effective and motivating communication of constructive or corrective messages.

 The model follows a broad coaching approach in which the feedback provider uses questioning techniques to help the feedback recipient understand the situation and identify future actions.

-The first stage of the feedback process involves opening the conversation and setting the context.
-It’s important for the recipient to be aware of the area in relation to which feedback is going to be provided, but it’s also important in this model for the individual to be aware of the importance of feedback itself and how feedback works.
+The first stage of the The CEDAR Feedback Model involves opening the conversation and setting the context.
+It’s important for the recipient to be aware of the area in relation to which they will receive.
+It’s also important for the individual to be aware of the importance of feedback itself and how feedback works.

 Having set the scene, you need to provide specific, factual and preferably directly observed examples of actions or behaviors that you want to provide feedback on.
 Provide enough examples to bring the point to life, but don’t overwhelm the feedback recipient.